 But not only was the Service League being sized up by AJLA representatives, AJLA was being sized up by the Service League.
 Early members like Nancy Sherrill say one of the many reasons the organization sought AJLA acceptance was for the information and training opportunities offered by the national organization.
 Members also felt affiliation would provide a framework for provisional and placement development, transfer privileges for members moving to other cities and the added prestige of being inked to a nationally recognized organization.
 But most importantly, the Junior Service League was looking for better, more effective ways to impact the community.
 AJLA affiliation would provide access to valuable research information regarding potential projects and volunteer opportunities, which could be adapted to the benefit of Wichita Falls.

 When the review process was completed there was no question with reviewers that the Junior Service League had the commitment to voluntarism necessary for membership to AJLA.
 On September 25, 1969, the Junior Service League of Wichita Falls was officially admitted to the Association of Junior Leagues of America, becoming 18th League in Region VIII.

-To view a short video celebrating 50 years of service, click the link below:
+To view a short video we produced for our 50th anniversary in 2008, click the link below: